Vodafone Broadband Plans Review

 Vodafone is a huge multinational telco, operating across many countries and even sponsoring our own Warriors Rugby League team.
-Vodafone New Zealand offers both broadband and mobile phone plans, and the same can’t be said for our Aussie cousins across the ditch that only get Vodafone mobile plans.
-Adding to the large gamut of providers cropping up in NZ, Vodafone has a range of plans that we suspect might be worth a look into.
-Let’s see what plans Vodafone offers in the broadband space and see how it compares to other NZ providers.
+Vodafone New Zealand offers both broadband and mobile phone plans, and the same can’t be said for our Aussie cousins across the ditch that only get Vodafone mobile phone plans.
+Adding to the large gamut of providers cropping up in NZ, Vodafone has a range of internet plans that we suspect might be worth a look into.
+Let’s see what plans Vodafone offers in the broadband space and how it compares to other NZ providers.

 Vodafone Broadband Internet Plans